US Navy: 70 tons of missile fuel from Iran to Yemen seized

 The apparent rearming effort comes as Iran has threatened Saudi Arabia, the United States and other nations over the monthslong protests calling for the overthrow the Islamic Republic’s theocracy.
 Tehran blames foreign powers — rather than its own frustrated population — for fomenting the protests, which have seen at least 344 people killed and 15,820 people arrested amid a widening crackdown on dissent there.

-The Houthis could not be immediately reached for comment.
-Iran’s mission to the United Nations did not immediately respond to a request for comment.
+The Houthis and Iran’s mission to the United Nations did not respond to requests for comment.

 “This type of shipment and just the massive volume of explosive material is a serious concern because it is destabilizing,” Cmdr.
 Timothy Hawkins, a spokesman for Navy’s Mideast-based 5th Fleet, told The Associated Press.
 “The unlawful transport of weapons from Iran to Yemen leads to instability and violence.”